Oil3/Mkv-Quicklook/README.md

 </p>

-## Update in progress, version 1.9 "Legacy", in an Universal Binary for current macOS 26 down to macOS 11 Big Sur.
+## Update , version 1.95 "Legacy", in an Universal Binary for current macOS 26 down to macOS 11 Big Sur.
 Complete overhaul, significantly improved in most aspects.
-[Direct download .Zip ](https://github.com/Oil3/Mkv-Quicklook/releases/download/QLCodec1.0-mkv/QLcMKV1.9.Legacy.October2025-macOS11-bigsurCompatible.zip)
+[Download from Releases](https://github.com/Oil3/Mkv-Quicklook/releases/tag/1.95-MKV-Quick-Look)

    ##
 Works on all macOSX versions on both Intel and Silicon architectures.